orzuk/MsaCluster/README.md

 # MsaCluster

-## Entire Pipeline - Example:
+## Entire Pipeline - Example: <br>
-The file 'pipeline.sh' implements an entire pipeline of **Input:** A fasta sequence representing a protein chain **Output:** Predicted structures and attention maps for each cluster **Running example:** sbatch -out "run_pipeline.out" ./pipeline.sh
+The file 'pipeline.sh' implements an entire pipeline of computing cluster-specific contact maps and structures for a protein family
+**Input:** A fasta sequence representing a protein chain <br>
+**Output:** Predicted structures and attention maps for each cluster <br>
+**Running example:**
+sbatch -out "run_pipeline.out" ./pipeline.sh <br>

 **Steps:**